Characteristics Of Modern Architecture, People Love

 What is modern architecture?
 Does it mean buildings with basic geometry?
 Is it the same as contemporary?
-Does it mean having latest designs and materials?
+Does it mean having the latest designs and materials?
 Do modern, latest and contemporary mean the same?

-‘Modern Architecture’ refers to a historic movement that emerged in Europe and later spread to the other parts of the world during early and mid of 20th century which gained its popularity after the world war-II.
+‘Modern Architecture’ refers to a historic movement that emerged in Europe and later spread to the other parts of the world during the early and mid of 20th century which gained its popularity after world war-II.
 ‘Modern’ here is not an adjective or proverb but indicates a particular style with a defined set of principles while contemporary, by definition is the architecture belonging to the present day and is flexible when it comes to its features and characteristics.

 Let us have a look at the characteristics that people love the most about modern architecture:

 Honesty to Materials

 Steel, Concrete, Glass and Wood are the four most prominent materials used in modern buildings.
 By principle, modern architecture promoted the concept of truth and justice to the materials used and not ornamenting or plastering them with some other artificial material.
 What is inside should be reflected outside!